vpasias/windows_sandbox/README.md

-Windows Server 2019 cluster sandbox with Vagrant and Powershell
+Windows Server 2019 cluster sandbox with Vagrant and Powershell DSC